Microbiology 020 - General Microbiology » Fall 2021 » Microbial Metabolism 1

 During the electron transport chain in bacteria, protons are ________.

-A. shuttled to the inside of the membrane
+B. shuttled to the outside of the cell membrane

 Question #42